Volunteer Park (Seattle): History

 On the eastern side of the park, paths looped around the concert grove and connected the interior of the park with the streetcar stop at 15th Avenue East and East Prospect Street.
 Large lawns surrounded by planting beds and groves of trees filled the interior.
 Multi-layered plantings filled planting beds on the perimeter of the park on the east, south, and west, to buffer the park from the city beyond its borders.
 On the western side of the park, the landscape featured lawns and more wooded areas.
 A carriage drive looped down the slope and around the reservoir connecting with the concourse drive at its northern and southern ends.

 The original 1904 plan had a small children's playground at the northwest corner of the park.
 It included a shelterhouse with restrooms and a covered area that provided seating for caregivers as their charges enjoyed the sandboxes, swings, “Little Folks Lawn,” and wading pool.
 A revised 1909 plan added a playground for larger children at the request of playground advocates.
 Neighbors objected to its location on account of the noise potential, and this playground was moved to the northeast corner of the park.

 The northern edge of the park is largely reserved for the work areas of the park.
 The caretaker's cottage, the greenhouses, and other facilities are located along the northern fenceline.
 The conservatory was added in 1912, built from a kit purchased from the Hitchings Company of New York.

 The pergola Olmsted sited on the concourse featured a “concert grove” on its east side.
 It is shown on Olmsted plans as a cluster of trees adjacent to a covered shelter in the middle of the pergola.
 In 1915, the Park Department built a bandshell, designed by prominent Seattle architect Carl Gould, on the edge of the lawn north of the reservoir.
 Olmsted objected to its siting there because of its intrusion on the greensward – the great lawn, but it better served the type of musical performances that were popular at that time.
 It was a wooden structure and had to be torn down in 1947 because of rotted timbers.
 A new stage structure, designed by Rich Haag, was built in 1971.
+In 2021 construction started on a new amphitheater to replace this stage structure, which opened in July 2022.
+The new construction provides additional utility such as storage, a dressing room, and a roof over the stage.